 This page explains about orbital sclerotherapy, why it might be suggested and what to expect when your child comes to Great Ormond Street Hospital (GOSH) for the procedure.

 What happens afterwards?

-The treated area is unusually hot, red and painful and your child is general unwell with a high temperature or not eating or drinking as usual.
+- The treated area is unusually hot, red and painful and your child is generally unwell with a high temperature or not eating or drinking as usual

 Please note this is a generic GOSH information sheet.
 If you have specific questions about how this relates to your child, please ask your doctor.
 Please note this information may not necessarily reflect treatment at other hospitals.